James B. Donovan (Tom Hanks) is a kind man in a cruel world. Rare considering that Donovan is an insurance lawyer in the middle of the Cold War.

 Donovan—who served on the Nuremberg Trails—is recruited to defend a captured Soviet spy, Rudolf Abel (Mark Rylance), providing him with a competent defense per the United States Constitution.
-Donovan’s colleagues agree it is his civic duty, and to perform it honorable is the proper American thing to do.
+Donovan’s colleagues agree it is his civic duty, and to perform it honorably is the proper American thing to do.

-Donovan defends Abel to the best of his ability, and if Abel were a U.S. Citizen, Donovan probably could have gotten him off on a myriad of judicial infractions, but the presiding Judge (Dakin Matthews), Donovan’s boss (Alan Alda) and his co-workers aren’t interested in a fair trial.
-The sixth amendment is here in spirit, but not in practice.
+Donovan defends Abel to the best of his ability.
+If Abel were a U.S. Citizen, Donovan probably could have gotten him off on a myriad of judicial infractions.
+But the presiding Judge (Dakin Matthews), Donovan’s boss (Alan Alda), and his co-workers aren’t interested in a fair trial.
+The sixth amendment is here in spirit but not in practice.

-Using an unusual, but inventive, structure, Abel’s trial turns out to be the tip of the Bridge of Spies iceberg.
-While Donovan defends Able, a U.S. U-2 spy plane is shot down over Turkey and the pilot (Wes McGee) is captured by the Soviets.
-Simultaneously, a U.S. post-grad student, Francis Gary Powers (Austin Stowell) is captured trying to smuggle East Berliners across the border while the wall is being erected.
+Employing an unusual but inventive structure, Abel’s trial turns out to be the tip of the Bridge of Spies iceberg.
+While Donovan defends Able, a U.S. U-2 spy plane is shot down over Turkey, and the pilot (Wes McGee) is captured by the Soviets.
+Simultaneously, a U.S. post-grad student, Francis Gary Powers (Austin Stowell), is captured trying to smuggle East Berliners over the border while the wall is being erected.

-WWII and the Holocaust weigh heavily, and silently, on Donovan’s conscience and cast a pall over Bridge of Spies.
+WWII and the Holocaust weigh heavily and silently on Donovan’s conscience and cast a pall over Bridge of Spies.
 In one of the movie’s most telling scenes, Donovan witnesses a family of five attempting to cross the Berlin Wall, only to be gun down mercilessly while Donovan’s elevated train rolls past.
-The scene was shot in Kaminski’s childhood neighborhood in Poland, which remain virtually unchained sixty years later.
+The scene was shot in Kaminski’s childhood neighborhood in Poland, which remains virtually unchained 60 years later.

-Donovan explains it simply: he is a lawyer by trade and an American, not by race, but by acknowledgement of the rulebook, the Constitution.
-When Donovan makes the transitions from a lawyer to a spy, he carries those values over.
-The Cold War was not fought with guns, but with cunning and craft.
+Donovan explains it simply: he is a lawyer by trade and an American, not by race, but by acknowledgment of the rulebook, the Constitution.
+When Donovan makes the transition from a lawyer to a spy, he carries those values over.
+The Cold War was not fought with guns but with cunning and craft.
 It was a chess game played out on a grand scale.
-Spielberg and Hanks show, some simply played it better than others.
+As Spielberg and Hanks show, some played it better than others.